Grappling With Graphite: A Machining Guide

 Despite being a softer material, graphite is actually one of the most difficult materials to machine.
-There are many considerations machinists need to make in terms of tooling, coolant use, and personal safety when it comes to machining graphite parts.
-This “In The Loupe” post will examine graphite’s material properties, the key machining techniques to consider, and tips for properly selecting cutting tools to achieve success in this tricky material.
+There are many considerations machinists need to make in terms of tooling, coolant use, and personal safety when it comes to machining these parts.
+This “In The Loupe” post will examine the material properties, key machining techniques to consider, and tips for properly selecting cutting tools to achieve success in this tricky material.

 What is Graphite?